jellyphishlabs/jellyphishlabs/Cybersecurity Resources.md

 	- Walkthroughs
 	- Set a weekly learning target to stay on track.

+**Picus Security Purple Academy**: https://academy.picussecurity.com/home
+- If you want to learn more about Purple teaming, then Purple Academy is a good place to start.
+- FREE trainings are available in video format at the link above.
+- They also offer CPE's for each training, so this is a great way to also work on renewing certifications.

 **Fortiphyd Logic Virtual Training Grounds**: https://training.fortiphyd.com/
 - If you want to learn OT security and don't know where to start, then start with Fortiphyd Logic's Virtual Training Ground.
 - There are 2 FREE starter courses: ICS000 and ICS101.